harness/developer-hub/release-notes/cloud-cost-management.md

 * When you create a budget with an invalid **Period Starts from** date with respect to the **Budget Period**, the error message displayed was unclear - "Invalid request: Error in create budget operation.
 Start time of budget is invalid."
 (CCM-10487)

- Now, the message is changed to "Invalid request: Budget Period and Period Start date cannot add up to be in the past."
+ Now, the message clarifies why the date is invalid - "Invalid request: Budget Period and Period Start date cannot add up to be in the past."

 * The cost details API was returning only the AWS account ID without the account name.
 (CCM-10573)